sacha-epita/mpu6050_kalman/README.md

 # Prerequisite
-To understand this tutorial, you will need some prerequisites :
+To understand this tutorial, you will need some prerequisite :
- - Little bit knowledge on matrices computation
+ - Little bit of math
- - Basic command line using your preferred Terminal (Powershell in my case)
+ - Command line
  - C/C++ embedded programming
  - STM32 programming and toolchain